Snails as food: History

-In ancient China, in The Book of Rites, a Confucian text, there is a mention of a snail sauce.
+A snail sauce is mentioned in the Book of Rites, a Confucian text of ancient China.

 Ancient Rome

 The Romans considered escargots an elite food, as noted in the writings of Pliny the Elder.
 The Roman breeder Quintus Fulvius Lippinus is considered the "father" of heliciculture, or at least, the first written reference to snail farms.
 Lippinus established his study center in the Tuscan city of Tarquinia to feasibly domesticate various animals, such as dormouse and wild boar, among many others.
 However, he was best known for his enormous snails, of which he had several species brought from Illyria to Africa.
 With a fatty diet he devised to fatten them, he obtained large quantities of snails, which he then marketed in Rome.
 His snails set the trend among the Roman upper class, and the practice became popular.
 Lippinus was an innovator who managed a large company that marketed his snails beyond the Mare Nostrum.
 In De re coquinaria, one of the complete Roman cookbooks, four recipes based on snails are mentioned.
 Shells of the edible species Cernuella virgata and Otala lactea have been recovered from the Roman-era city Volubilis, in present-day Morocco.
 They are a harbinger of the escargot found in modern souks of the country.